 Total inventory emissions in key ratios

 The relative indicator divide the absolute emission of the market-based method into a relative unit of selected business metrics.
-For this report, the revenue has been chosen as a business indicator.
+For this report, the revenue has been chanced to number of employees and number of units.